WebAssembly/design/Semantics.md

 Every WebAssembly [instance](Modules.md) has one specially-designated *default* linear memory which is the linear memory accessed by all the [memory operators below](#linear-memory-access).
-In the MVP, there are *only* default linear memories but [new memory operators](FutureFeatures.md#multiple-tables-and-memories) may be added after the MVP which can also access non-default memories.
+In the MVP, there are *only* default linear memories but
+[new memory operators :unicorn:][future multiple tables] may be added after the MVP which can also access non-default memories.

 Linear memories (default or otherwise) can either be [imported](Modules.md#imports)